Our mission: To create the next generation of interactive technologies.

 Find out how to do a PhD in HCI.

-Our researchers and students have access to a number of facilities at the University that allow them to develop and run experiments that push the boundaries of human-computer interaction.
-Each facility is unique and provides researchers with a range of capabilities, from running usability experiments to manufacturing research equipment.
+Our researchers and students have access to a number of facilities at the University that allow them to develop and run experiments to push the boundaries of human-computer interaction.
+Each facility is unique and together provides researchers with end-to-end research capabilities from developing and manufacturing prototypes to running interaction design experiments.

 Contact the Lab Manager